Autism Medication Guide: Treating Autism and Its Core Symptoms

 Signs of distress might include but are not limited to abnormal sleeping patterns, constipation or diarrhea, rash or hives, allergic reaction including anaphylaxis, lethargy or fatigue, or an increase in the symptom you are trying to treat.
 According to the Interactive Autism Network, antipsychotics are the most commonly used psychiatric drug for children with autism.
 “The U.S. Agency for Healthcare Research and Quality weighed the scientific evidence on those medications.
 It found significant benefits and also “harms,” or bad side effects.
 The drugs reduce challenging and repetitive behaviors when compared to no treatment.
 They also are associated with significant weight gain, sedation, tremors, and movement disorders, it noted.”
 (Sarris, 2016).

 The American Academy of Child and Adolescent Psychiatry suggests closely monitoring your child’s weight if he/she is taking antipsychotic medication and doing routine blood work to check for high cholesterol or signs of diabetes or prediabetes.
 Ultimately, very few medications come with no side effects, but if the medication is a good fit, the intensity of side effects may taper off after the first few weeks.
-Maintaining an open line of clear communication with your child’s pediatrician will be imperative to make sure your child is receiving more benefit than risk from a given medication.
+Maintaining an open line of clear communication with your child’s pediatrician will be imperative to make sure your child is receiving more benefit than the risk from a given medication.

 Click here to find out more